External System Integration | Importing an Ansys CDB Mesh File

 Users can employ the various tools of Workbench Mechanical to review results from the RST file.

 If desired, a user can work directly from an RST file, without a CDB or database DB file.
 Start Post-Processing APDL Model in Ansys Mechanical, go to /POST1, and use the File command to indicate an RST results file of interest.
-Use the SET command to read a result of interest—this works for RST files that, by default in APDL, contain element and node data for the model.
-Go to /PREP7 and use CDWRITE to write a CDB mesh file.
+Use the SET command to read a result of interest—this works for RST files.
+By default, in APDL, contain element and node data for the model.
+Go to /PREP7 and use CDWRITE to write a CDB mesh file within Ansys Post-Processing.

 Reading a CDB file, and Fitting Geometry to the Mesh | Ansys Workbench